Covid Construction - A GUIDE for Australian Construction Industry.

 ● Provide a good delineating between the construction site and the site amenities

-● Start coordinating the number of workers that utilise the site amenities once.
-Here you can consider staggering meal breaks, coordinating work and planning, as well as the start time.
+● Start coordinating the number of workers that utilise the construction site amenities once.
+Here you can consider staggering meal breaks, coordinating work, switching shift patterns and planning, as well as the start time.

 ● Inform workers about workplace hygiene etiquette.
 You can make some intuitive posters about how to clean after themselves, how to place rubbish in bins provided, as well as how to avoid putting their personal items on metal surfaces.